jaeger-dvlp/jarUnlcoker/README.md

 ### ✔️ Usage
 ```
-Drag your .jar file to gray are and, click to "Unlock .jar" button.
+Drag your .jar file to gray area & click to "Unlock .jar" button.
 ```

 ### 🚀 Requirements